 A: A good MVP is a version of a product with just enough features to satisfy the immediate target audience and capture the feedback that will further determine the next iteration or version of the product.
 The MVP should:

-- provide a clear positive impact on human health related to COVID-19
+- provide a clear positive impact on improving healthcare access and delivery

 - be able to demonstrate its initial feature(s)

 - provide a list of known issues and likely next features